-In this day and age, we are all more conscience of pollution, water conservation and the negative impacts of pesticides and herbicides on our planet and its wildlife.
-Yet, many of us still have the traditional lush green lawns that require frequent mowing, watering and chemical applications.
-Here’s some scary facts about those traditional lawns: According to the EPA, lawn care equipment emits eleven times the pollution of cars and lawns in the United States use more water, fertilizer and pesticides than any agricultural crop.
+These days we are all more conscious of pollution, water conservation, and the negative impacts of pesticides and herbicides on our planet and its wildlife.
+Yet, many of us still have the traditional lush green lawns that require frequent mowing, watering, and chemical applications.
+Here are some scary facts about those traditional lawns: According to the EPA, lawn care equipment emits eleven times the pollution of cars, and lawns in the United States use more water, fertilizer, and pesticides than any agricultural crop.
 Imagine how much healthier our planet would be if we all, or even just half of us, adopted a different, more earth-friendly concept such as a habiturf lawn.

 What is Habiturf Grass?